The Tin Drum-1979

 Actor David Bennent is perfectly cast and has a way of offering moments where he stands transfixed, mouth dropped open, taking in the action and making gazing observations.

-Oskar goes from three years old when the film begins to a grown man when it ends but never changes his appearance.
+Oskar goes from three years old at the beginning of the film to a grown man by the end, but never changes his appearance.

 Some viewers may be bothered by certain scenes.
 Bennent was only eleven years old and suffered from a growth defect in real life.
 More prudish viewers may find the youngster’s intimacy a bit shocking since he appears nude and beds a woman in full view.